-- (4) The period referred to in subsection (3) may be extended by up to 30 days with the agreement of the applicant. - (5) The Regulatory Authority is taken to have refused to grant a provider approval if the Regulatory Authority has not made a decision under subsection (1)- - (a) within the relevant period required under subsection (3); or - (b) within the period extended under subsection (4)-
+- (4) The period referred to in subsection (3) may be extended by up to 30 days with the agreement of the applicant. - (5) The Regulatory Authority is taken to have refused to grant a provider approval if the Regulatory Authority has not made a decision under subsection (1)- - (a) within the relevant period required under subsection (3); or - (b) within the period extended under subsection (4), as the case requires.

-16 Notice of decision on application
+16-Notice of decision on application